angryziber/cellboard/README.md

 * Game of Life
 * Tetris
 * etc
+* **Pull requests with game implementations are welcome!**

 Code is pure modern JavaScript/ECMAScript, so will run in modern browsers only.
 No transpilation needed.
 Zero dependencies.

+Game-agnostic keyboard keys:
+* Space - pause/resume
+* .
+(Period) - increase speed
+* , (Comma) - decrease speed
+* Arrow keys - depending on game may be used for controlling